UseFedora/testable/README.md

 ## Task

 We created a test school with a course that contains lectures.
-Your task is to write tests where you enroll in a course and complete it.
+Your task is to write tests where you enroll in the [My Awesome Course](https://takehome.zeachable.com/p/my-awesome-course) and complete the 2 lectures and a quiz.
-Please use Cucumber with Capybara.

-For sample code how to do assignment, please check `features/login.feature` and `features/step_definitions/login_steps.rb`
+Please use Cucumber with Capybara same as the login test that provided.
+For sample code how to do assignment, please check [`features/login.feature`](https://github.com/UseFedora/testable/blob/internal_assignment/features/login.feature) and [`features/step_definitions/login_steps.rb`](https://github.com/UseFedora/testable/blob/internal_assignment/features/step_definitions/login_steps.rb)

 #####Please submit your work using different branch and create pull a request.
 We will review it and get back to you once we have reviewed all the assignment that have been submitted.